 Ugonna Ukaigwe is Programme Manager at the CHRI London office.
 She is a lawyer and a development professional, and offers over twelve years' experience of working in the NGO sector where she has successfully championed the adoption and review of policies and legislation by regional and national level governments.
 Her achievements include championing the passage of the Right to Information Law in Ghana, while working as the Coordinator for the Ghana Coalition on the Right to Information, hosted by the CHRI Africa Office.
 She previously worked as the National Coordinator for the Ghana Civil Society Platform on the Sustainable Development Goals where she was noted for enhancing the visibility and recognition of civil society advocacy on the SDGs.
 She can be contacted at ugonna@

-Clara Gasso is a Research and Advocacy Intern supporting the London office with its international advocacy efforts and research on contemporary forms of slavery across the Commonwealth.
-She holds a BA in International Justice from the University of Leiden, in The Netherlands.
-Clara is currently pursuing an MSc in Human Rights at the London School of Economics and Political Science (LSE).
+Paresa Choudhury is a Media and Communications Intern supporting the coordination of the Commonwealth 8.7 Network.
+Paresa holds a BSc in International Politics & Sociology from City, University of London and an MSc in Media, Communication and Development from the London School of Economics and Political Science (LSE).
 She can be contacted at firstname.lastname@example.org